Industrial Policy & MSMEs

 Industrial Policy & MSME

-Industrial policy resolutions from 1948 to New Industrial Policy 1991, MSME sector, Make in India, PLI scheme, competition policy, industrial corridors, SEZs, and manufacturing sector reforms in India.
+Industrial Policy Resolutions from 1948 to 1991 liberalisation, MSME definitions and support, Make in India, PLI scheme, CCI and competition policy, industrial corridors, SEZs, and manufacturing sector reforms.

 Key Dates